 Do any final rule changes impact our practice if we see Medicaid and Tricare patients, but no Medicare patients?

 Medicaid regulations are determined at the state level, so changes to the Medicare program do not necessarily affect Medicaid plans.
 That said, many payers (including Medicaid!) use Medicare’s rulings as a template for their own payment policies, so it’s possible that you will see some of these changes reflected in state and commercial payer policies.
-As for Tricare, this program uses the CHAMPUS Maximum Allowable Charges (CMAC) to determine reimbursement rates, and as noted here, “These charges are the maximum amounts TRICARE is allowed to pay for each procedure or service and are tied by law to Medicare’s allowable charges.”
+As for Tricare, this program uses the CHAMPUS Maximum Allowable Charges (CMAC) to determine reimbursement rates, and “These charges are the maximum amounts TRICARE is allowed to pay for each procedure or service and are tied by law to Medicare’s allowable charges.”
 Thus, changes to Medicare’s payment rates naturally impact Tricare payments.

 Do these changes apply to outpatient rehabilitation facilities (ORFs)?